Any person is eligible to register to vote if they:

 All registrants must attest, under the pains and penalties of perjury, that they are legally eligible to register and that the information they provide is accurate and truthful.
 The penalty for fraudulent registration is a fine of $10,000 or imprisonment for up to 5 years, or both.

-If you're not sure of your voter registration status, visit the Secretary of State's webpage.
+If you're not sure of your voter registration status, follow this link to check your voter registration status.

 Methods of Registering